pureslurp/DKPGA/README.txt

-A optimization program to maximize 'AvgPointsPerGame' of a DraftKings lineup, specifically for PGA tournaments.
+An optimization program to maximize 'AvgPointsPerGame' of a DraftKings lineup, specifically for PGA tournaments.
 Will need to download roster from DraftKings website